top of page

 "What did the task ask students to work through and make sense of?"

-That question does not evaluate the teacher.
+This question does not evaluate the teacher.
 It does not require you to have a math background.
 It shifts the conversation from what the teacher did to what the task made possible for students.

 And it opens reflection instead of defense.